evenluiv/color-changer/README.md

 # color-changer

-A React web app for changing the background of the site using Formik.
+A React web app for changing the background color of the site using Formik.

 ## Usage